jonatack/bitcoin/CONTRIBUTING.md

     # Save and quit.
     git push -f # (force push to GitHub)

-Please update the resulting commit message if needed, it should read as a coherent message.
-In most cases this means that you should not just list the interim commits.
+Please update the resulting commit message and pull request description for clarity and coherence.
+In most cases, this means not just listing the interim commits.
+Make sure the "what" and "why" of your changes will be clear to readers years from now.

-If you have problems with squashing (or other workflows with `git`), you can alternatively enable "Allow edits from maintainers" in the right GitHub sidebar and ask for help in the pull request.
+If you have problems with squashing or other git workflows, you can enable "Allow edits from maintainers" in the right-hand sidebar of the GitHub web interface and ask for help in the pull request.

 Please refrain from creating several pull requests for the same change.
 Use the pull request that is already open (or was created earlier) to amend